microsoft/Trieste/samples/verona/readme.md

 # Todo

 LLVM lowering
-- allow llvm signatures
-- turn off refcounting in all functions with llvm signatures
-  - no partial application or default args
+- turn off NLR checking if the called function has an llvmfunctype
+- no `bind` for llvm literals if there's no `let`
 - `new`
 - `copy` and `drop` on `Ptr` and `Ref[T]`
 - dynamic function lookup